speediegq/packr/README.md

 things in shell, such as reading the packaging format, because the packaging format is shell based.

-- Do not bow down to normies.
+- Focus on power-users

-Packr should **not** ever bow down to normies.
+Packr should **not** ever sacrifice minimalism, code quality, speed or any other advantages in the name of making life easier for people new to GNU/Linux and UNIX-like software in general.
 Packr is written with experienced users in mind who are willing to learn GNU/Linux and UNIX-like software.

 A lot of software these days are written with people who are coming from operating systems like Windows in mind.
 This makes the software much, much